-We achieved a 14% reduction in water withdrawal intensity (metric tonnes/sales) in 2017 compared to 2015.
-Our absolute water withdrawal during this same time frame increased by 8% primarily due to increases in production.
-Reclaimed water has also been used for irrigation purposes at the Irvine location for many years.
+We achieved a 17% reduction in water withdrawal intensity (metric tonnes/sales) in 2018 compared to 2015 from all our manufacturing/R&D operations.
+Our absolute water withdrawal during this same time frame increased by 4% primarily due to increases in production.
+Water consumption intensity from operations in extreme water scarcity risk regions has reduced by 14% compared to 2015, while absolute water use at these sites has increased by 7%.
+We have identified several reduction opportunities which once implemented, will drive us toward our 20% water reduction goal.

 Allergan is also working on reducing the impact of its manufacturing of pharmaceutical products on the environment.
 We have controls in place to prevent discharge of active pharmaceutical ingredients from our operations.
 Further, we are members of PSCI.
 PSCI delivered a number of webinars and other resources to our supply chain partners to address management of pharmaceutical ingredients in the wastewater.

-In the recent years, the growing threat of antimicrobial resistance has prompted coordinated and concerted efforts to develop more sustainable antimicrobial development, management and use.
+In recent years, the growing threat of antimicrobial resistance has prompted coordinated and concerted efforts to develop more sustainable antimicrobial development, management and use.
 Allergan has been an active participant in this process.
 We are a signatory on the Declaration by the Pharmaceutical, Biotechnology and Diagnostics Industries on Combating Antimicrobial Resistance, and are 1 of 13 pharmaceutical companies adopting the Roadmap for Progress on Combating AMR.

-WATER CONSUMPTION
+WATER CONSUMPTION1